hitendradeveloper/HSSearchable/README.md

 ![HSSearchable](https://github.com/hitendradeveloper/HSSearchable/blob/master/giphy.gif)

 ## How to integreat source?
-1. Directly drag and drop the HSSearchable.swift into your project source file
+1. Directly drag and drop the HSSearchable.swift into your xcode project.

 2. Most recommanded: install via cocoapods ([How to use cocoapods](https://guides.cocoapods.org/using/getting-started.html "more info"))